EdgeTX/edgetx.github.io/docs/partnershipprogram.md

 Either party may choose to end their collaboration in the partnership program at any time by notifying the other partner.

-If you are interested in participating in the Partnership program, please contact a member of the [EdgeTX project steering committee](https://edgetx.org/bylaws) for more information (all project steering committee members can be reached via [EdgeTX Discord](https://discord.gg/wF9wUKnZ6H)).
+If you are interested in participating in the Partnership program, please contact the EdgeTX project steering committee either on [Discord](https://discord.gg/wF9wUKnZ6H) or via email at: psc@edgetx.org for more information.